JayeshPillai/manhole-website/_people/3_Amarnath.md

 ---
 layout: single
 title:  Amarnath Murugan
-position: Unity Developer
+position: VR/XR Developer
 role: "team"
 header:
     teaser: /assets/img/people/mvr_team_amarnath.png
 permalink: /people/amarnath
 type: people
 fullpage: "no"
-modal: "no"
+modal: "yes"
-modaltext: "Text Goes Here."
+modaltext: "Amarnath is a researcher and developer at IDC School of Design, IIT Bombay.
+His specialization is in Extended Reality, with collaborations with pioneering startups and researchers in the field for almost four years."
 modalname: "amarnath"
 links:
     - label: "Email"